Geoogolla/enterprise-docs/docs/designer-guide/manage-content/reports/edit-report.md

 ![Edit report in Report Designer](/static/assets/on-premise/images/manage-content/manage-reports/open-in-Report-designer.png)

-## Edit an existing report as XML in Report Designer
+## Edit an existing report as XML

-This XML editor provides a user-friendly interface for you to make necessary modifications to the report's.
-When working with the Report Server, you have the convenience of editing reports directly using an XML editor.
+This XML editor provides a user-friendly interface for you to make necessary modifications to the reports in  the Report Server.
 This means you can make necessary changes to the report without downloading it and using a separate text editor.
-By accessing the Report Server's XML editor option, you can easily modify the report's in XML.

-1. Click the `Actions` button in the Reports grid context menu and choose `EditAsXML` to open the Report as XML in Report Designer.
+1. Click the `Actions` button in the Reports grid context menu and choose `Edit As XML` to open the Report as XML in Report Designer.

     ![Edit report in XML](/static/assets/on-premise/images/manage-content/manage-reports/edit-report-xml.png)